What Are Conjunctions in Spanish? (With Examples)

 Don’t be afraid to use “o sea” in casual conversation—it’s like saying “I mean” or “like” in English.
 Native speakers use it constantly to soften statements or rephrase things.

-Week 1: Focus only on pero vs sino.
-Every time you want to say “but,” pause and think: am I contrasting or correcting?
+Week 1: Focus on pero vs sino.
+Every time you say “but,” ask: contrast or correction?

-Week 3: Include porque, aunque, and asĂ que in your daily Spanish.
+Week 3: Add porque, aunque, and asĂ que in daily speaking.

-Week 4: Level up with sin embargo, además, and o sea for more natural-sounding conversations.
+Week 4: Add sin embargo, además, and o sea.

 Basic Connections: